 From a pure performance perspective, a BBCOR bat will almost always outperform a USABat.
 This is due to the fact that BBCOR bats have a higher weight than USA bats.
 Typically, top players would always be able to get better exit velocity from a heavier bat than a lighter one.

 The answer to this one is that it depends.
 Either USA Bat OR BBCOR bats can be used for Little League Intermediate Baseball and Junior League Baseball Divisions, but ONLY BBCOR bats can be used for Senior League Baseball play.

 Are USA bats legal for BBCOR?

-At the High School & Collegiate level, all bats must be BBCOR certified.
-This means that some USA Bats would be illegal for play at those levels.
+At the high school & collegiate level, all bats must be BBCOR certified.
+This means that some USA Bats would be illegal to play at those levels.
 Even if a USA Bat was legal for a BBCOR league, it would not be a good decision to use a USA Bat over the BBCOR one due to the significant performance differences.